Xxyumi-hub/StarWarsAPIExplorer/README.md

+This is a web application built using HTML, CSS and Javascript.
+It fetches data from the Star Wars API at https://swapi.dev/ and displays the data on the appropriate pages.

 To run the web application:
-Double-click the index.html file to open it in browser and navigate the Star Wars API
+Download the ZIP folder and double-click the index.html file to open it in browser and navigate the Star Wars API